-Cambridge O Level - Mark Scheme PUBLISHED

-Question Answer Marks Section 2

-Detailed Marking Instructions for Section 2: Composition

-The 'best fit' principle is applied, as in the following table.
+Qı estion Answer Marks Notes Def tailed Ma rking Instructions for Section 2: Cor nposition the The 'best fit' principle is applied, as in the following table.
 Please note, the primary emphasis is on the quality of Language; descriptors for appropriateness and content are then used to adjust the mark.

-Total marks for Section 2: 30

-Candidates are advised to write between 350 and 500 words.

-Question Answer Marks 1 2 Describe the most helpful person and also the most unhelpful person you know.
-(Remember you are describing their appearance and character, as well as their behaviour.)

-Question Answer Marks 3 Would you prefer to live in the centre of a busy city or in a quiet neighbourhood?
+Tot al marks for Section 2: 30 Ca ndidates are advised to write between 350 and 5 00 words.
+De scription 1 2 2 Describe two places near where you live which are beautiful in different ways.
+(Remember you can describe the places, the atmosphere and what makes the places so special.)
+Arc gument 3 What are the most important qualities a friend should have?
 Give reasons and examples to support your view.

-Question Answer Marks 4 What are the arguments for and against space travel to other planets?
+4 Is being a brave person always about using physical strength or are there other ways of being brave?
 Give reasons and examples to support your view.

-Question Answer Marks 5 Write a story which includes the words: 'When they did not agree with her solution, she felt angry'.

-Question Answer Marks 6 Write a story in which two people unexpectedly agreed to help each other.
+Na Narrative 5 story which includes the sentence: ' t he was going to change their plan.'
+He spoke in such a nervous way, she 6 Write a story in which a map plays an important part.

-Question Answer Marks Quality of Quality of Language and Appropriateness and Content 30 marks Band 8 27-30 Highly accurate writing, apart from very occasional slips; high appropriate to chosen task type.
-Quality of Language Sentence structures varied for particular effects.
-Verb forms largely correct and appropriate tenses consiste used.
+Language 30 marks Band 8 27-30 Highly accurate writing, apart from very occasional slips.
+Sentence structures varied for particular effects.
+Verb forms largely correct and appropriate tenses consistently used.
 Vocabulary wide and precise.
 Punctuation accurate and helpful.
-Spelling accurate apart from very occasional slips.
-Paragraphs have unity, are linked, and show evidence of plate.
+Spelling accurate, apart from very occasional slips.
+Paragraphs have unity, are linked, and show evidence of planning.
 Appropriateness and Content Consistently relevant.
 Interest aroused and sustained.
 Tone and register entirely appropriate.
-Descriptions have well-developed images helping to create content at a sustained and sustained.
+Descriptions have well-developed images helping to create complex atmospheres.
 Arguments are well developed, logical, even complex.
-Narratives are complex, sophisticated, possibly tense, and manages are complex. ently anning.
-Band 7 23-26 Accurate writing: occasional errors are either slips or caused b ambition; appropriate to chosen task type.
-Quality of Language • Sentence structures show some variation to create some na fluency. • Occasional slips in verb forms or tense • formation, but sequence consistent and clear throughout. • Vocabulary precise enough to convey intended shades of meaning. • Punctuation accurate and generally helpful. • Spelling nearly always accurate. • Paragraphs have unity, are usually linked, and show some evidence of planning.
-Appropriateness and Content • Relevant.
-Interest aroused and mostly sustained. • Tone and register appropriate. • Descriptions have interesting images and a range of detail, he create effective atmospheres. • Arguments have clearly defined, cohesive, logical stages in the development. • Narratives have effective detail creating character or setting, an contain some sense of climax. tural
+Narratives are complex, sophisticated, possibly tense, and may contain devices such as flashbacks.
+Band 7 23-26 Accurate writing; occasional errors are either slips or caused by ambition.
+Sentence structures show some variation to create some natural fluency.
+Occasional slips in verb forms or tense formation, but sequence consistent and clear throughout.
+Vocabulary precise enough to convey intended shades of meaning.
+Punctuation accurate and generally helpful.
+Spelling nearly always accurate.
+Paragraphs have unity, are usually linked, and show some evidence of planning.
+Appropriateness and Content Relevant.
+Interest aroused and mostly sustained.
+Tone and register appropriate.
+Descriptions have interesting images and a range of detail, helping to create effective atmospheres.
+Arguments have clearly defined, cohesive, logical stages in their development Narratives have effective detail creating character or setting, and may contain some sense of climax.